Classic Albums - Achtung Baby

 Guitar Lesson 2: "Even Better Than the Real Thing"

 This song showcases The Edge's iconic use of the wah pedal, weaving through the mix with a playful, almost seductive quality.
-The guitar part revolves around the A mixolydian scale, characterized by its bright, upbeat tonality.
+The guitar part revolves around the A mixolydian scale, characterised by its bright, upbeat tonality.
 The solo is a study in string bending and hammer-ons, executed with precision to maintain the song's driving rhythm.

 Guitar Lesson 3: "One"

-Perhaps one of U2’s most famous tracks, "One" features emotive chord progressions and a poignant solo that utilizes the A harmonic minor scale.
+Perhaps one of U2’s most famous tracks, "One" features emotive chord progressions and a poignant solo that utilises the A harmonic minor scale.
 The Edge's choice of arpeggiated chords and clean, delayed tones creates a spacious, introspective atmosphere.
 His solo employs sustain to extend note duration, enhancing the emotional weight of the lyrics.

 Guitar Lesson 4: "Until the End of the World"